WineGameDB/db/README.txt

     "id":                WineGameDB-internal game id
     "internal_name":     The internal name of the game (Epic: AppName, GOG: Game ID) "title":             The actual title of the game as it's shown on the storefront "store":             The storefront the game was obtained at.
-Used for differentiating between different versions "status":            Playability rating of the game:
+Used for differentiating between different versions.
+May be "Epic" or "GOG"
+    "status":            Playability rating of the game:
                           - 0: Does not work
-                          - 1: Works OOTB (most recent Wine!)
+                          - 1: Works OOTB.
+Note that this assumes (1) the game is running in a clean prefix and (2) you're using the latest version of Wine-GE to run the game
-                          - 2: Works with fixes
+                          - 2: Works with workarounds
                           - 3: Main game works, some content (multiplayer) is inaccessible
                           - 4: Unknown
   Optional fields: